ehildenb/testing-harness/README.md

 Currently, I'm working on getting Buildbot to automatically run `git bisect` on a given branch when a test fails.
 Ideally, it would only run the failing test and not all the passing tests as well.
 This mirrors the fact that my workflow usually leads me to do a manual `git bisect` locally after a test fails.

+### Notes about branch

+This branch is passing the tests.